dustin-savage/poetry/README.md

 * All data will come from the https://poetrydb.org/ api.
 * UI will make REST calls to get authors and titles.
 * UI will load initially with an unfiltered list of all authors and titles.
-* Max filters / results displayed: 1000
+* Max filter results to display: 1000 (configurable)
+* Max poem results to display: 5 (configurable)
 * Clicking an author is the same as typing the author in the search field and clicking search.
 * Clicking a title is the same as typing the title in the search field and clicking search.
 * Enter button can be pressed to initiate search from either input field (author or title).